 Property taxes are paid in arrears, meaning for the previous year.
 Property tax prorating is probably the most common, as taxes are typically paid annually, not monthly.
 Also, if there's a mortgage, then there is likely an escrow of taxes collected monthly to be sure that the annual billed amount can be covered when received.
 Based on the date of the closing, the buyer will get a credit for the amount of tax that will be due from that day back to the beginning of the tax year.
 Then they will pay the full tax bill when due.

 The seller will effectively be paying their portion of the year's taxes to the buyer to then be used at tax time.

 The buyer will be responsible for insurance from closing day.
 The seller may have prepaid some insurance, so would receive a credit for any amount they have paid covering days after closing.

 This is more common in apartment and multi-family deals, but single-family homes are also rented.
 A closing would have to be on the very last day of the month to avoid a rent proration requirement.
 If closed for example in the middle of the month, the seller will have already collected rents for the whole month.
 The buyer will get a credit for the rents from the middle to the end of the month.

 There are different ways to structure commercial leases.
 Some have tenants paying a portion, or even all, of taxes and other costs of operation.
 Any of these could require prorating, and for a retail office complex or shopping center, this would require calculations for every lease space if sharing the expense with the landlord.

-I've already mentioned the proration of commercial rents, so for a big retail rental space deal, there could be a lot of these calculations.
+We've already mentioned the proration of commercial rents, so for a big retail rental space deal, there could be a lot of these calculations.
 That's why there are accountants.

 Virtually any real estate transaction involving pre-paid or post-paid amounts will require a pro-rating of those items on the closing statement.
 It's not something the real estate professional does, but they need to be able to explain it to their buyer or seller client.